-A spreadsheet has been developed for the NGAO DAVINCI instrument (DAVINCI_Backgrounds.xls) which provides predicted background magnitudes for the imager and integral field spectrograph (IFS) in each of the NGAO passbands, and also predicts the zero point magnitude for each passband.
+A revised background prediction spreadsheet has been developed for the NGAO DAVINCI instrument (DAVINCI_Backgrounds_2_2_NB_Spec) which provides predicted background magnitudes and zero point magnitudes for the imager in the NGAO photometric passbands and representative narrow bands for the integral field spectrograph (IFS).
 The spreadsheet also provides predictions for NIRC2 in the J, H, and K bands as a way of indicating the accuracy of the predictions made for DAVINCI.